CVE-2026-5815 Overview

 Immediate Actions Required

-- Replace end-of-life D-Link DIR-645 routers with currently supported alternatives
+- Replace D-Link DIR-645 devices with a currently supported router that receives security updates.

 Patch Information